DebarghaXD/all-in-one.calculator/README.md

 # All-In-One Calculator
 This is a very newbie code and you may lose some of your brain cells.
+Btw this is incomplete.

 ## Features?
 I guess I can call them features:
 - General Calculator